Courageous conversations and adventurous approaches: Creative thinking in tackling inequality

 - Tuesday 17 March 10am-5pm: Day 1: With a particular Scottish contextual focus relevant for both HEIs and Colleges in Scotland but also of interest for all UK participants to share learning and practice across all nations.

-- Tuesday 17 March 6.30pm onwards: Dinner and debate with speakers for senior leaders in Scottish colleges and universities.
+- Tuesday 17 March 6.30pm onwards: Dinner and Question Time with speakers for senior leaders in Scottish colleges and universities.

 - Wednesday 18 March 10am-5pm: Day 2: Broad perspective for all those engaged in UK higher education and also Scottish colleges.